 It is critical that individual Board members not intervene or become involved in specific the day-to-day board office operations.
-However, it is also critical that the board hold the Executive Officer accountable for supervising these operations, including workload issues, staff vacation and sick leave balances, labor/personnel disputes, personal actions, etc.
+However, it is also critical that the board hold the Executive Officer accountable for supervising operations, including workload issues, staff vacation and sick leave balances, labor/personnel disputes, personnel actions, budgets, etc.